jiekeller/Dev10Capstone/README.md

 ## User Stories

+Browse Learning Pages

+As a casual user, anyone can view the learning pages on my website to learn the concepts of NLP.

 Use NLP Tools/View Stories

-Use checkboxes and text boxes in the browser to experiment with NLP results.
+As a casual user, anyone can use checkboxes and text boxes in the tools/stories pages to experiment with NLP results.

 Add a Story